jprochazk/cbor/README.md

 ### Notes

 This library is meant for use in both Node & browsers.
+Minimum supported Node version is 11.

 There are a few things from the specification which are currently unimplemented: